TarioYX/NTIRE2024_HRDepth_M/README.md

 ## Pre-trained models

 We provide a fine-tuned models based on DepthAnything.
-You can download [ZodDepth4ToM.pt](https://pan.baidu.com/s/1kTxfJEqAkwHVq548XEAeNA?pwd=4vmm)here.
+You can download [ZodDepth4ToM.pt](https://pan.baidu.com/s/1kTxfJEqAkwHVq548XEAeNA?pwd=4vmm) here.
 code:4vmm

 And we use the pre-trained models provided by DepthAnything.
 You can download [depth_anything_vitl14.pth](https://huggingface.co/spaces/LiheYoung/Depth-Anything/blob/main/checkpoints/depth_anything_vitl14.pth) here.